Correctional nursing: Nursing sick call

-Correctional Nursing & Mental Illness
+Correctional nursing and mental illness

 According to the National Alliance of Mental Health reports in 2019 roughly 40% of all people with mental illness will be introduced to the criminal justice system (2 million).
 Of the inmates incarcerated in the many different types of facilities, 25% have mental illness (550,000 on any day).
-In 2017 State and Federal Governments paid more than $150 billion to incarcerate these individuals and their stays in the system are usually 4x longer than other patients.
+In 2017 State and Federal Governments paid more than $150 billion to incarcerate these individuals and their stays in the system are usually 4 times longer than other patients.

 Treating those patients is quite difficult.
 Prisons rely on security over healthcare, and expression of care from nurses is restricted due to budget limitations, patient restrictions and ethical unknowns.
 Making their care even more difficult is the fact that many inmates in correctional justice facilities have lost their rights and are limited in what they are allowed to receive and the measure of their care leading to a dehumanizing of patients.
-Another main problem of nursing mental illness in correctional facilities is the overwhelming association with these patients and the likelihood they will end up in solitary confinement which compounds their mental status greatly.
+Another main problem of nursing mental illness in correctional facilities is the overwhelming association with these patients and the likelihood they will end up in solitary confinement, which greatly compounds their mental status.
 Nurses training in the criminal justice system must be prepared for these problems in their daily practices.

-Common Careers in Correctional Nursing
+Common careers in correctional nursing

-When it comes to establishing a career in correctional/forensic nursing, there are many avenues one can undertake which can include sexual assault nurse examiner, forensic nurse examiner, nurse coroner, nurse attorney or a forensic nurse examiner.
+When it comes to establishing a career in correctional/forensic nursing, there are many avenues one can undertake which can include sexual assault nurse examiner, nurse coroner, nurse attorney or a forensic nurse examiner.

-Community Health--Prison Populations
+Community health--prison populations

 When one enters into a correctional facility, the presence of health care should not go away.
 The patients in prison populations are at a greater risk for health complications, especially if there are untreated, underlying chronic health conditions.
-Some of the most common health concerns for those in prison include communicable diseases including HIV, hepatitis and tuberculosis.
+Some of the most common health concerns for those in prison include communicable diseases, including HIV/AIDS, hepatitis, and tuberculosis.
 These remain an issue for this population due to the prisoners engaging in high-risk behaviors including unprotected sexual contact.
-For the older adult prison population (considered aged 50 years and above in this subset), common chronic health conditions reported include diabetes, hypertension, arthritis, cancer and respiratory disorders including asthma and emphysema.
+For the older adult prison population (aged 50 years and above), common chronic health conditions reported include diabetes, hypertension, arthritis, cancer, and respiratory disorders such as asthma and emphysema.

 For women in prison, there are more components that need to be considered to ensure their overall health.
 Also, with the common chronic conditions as listed above, there needs to be increased access to reproductive health services including gynecological exams.
 There also needs to be improved mental health processes for women in prison.
 For some, there have been increased reports of self-harm and suicide while in prison when compared to the male prisoner demographic.
-The root causes of this issue is related to being isolated, being detained in locations away from loved ones and bullying from other prisoners.
-To further address these needs to eliminate this, there needs to be more adequate assessment screenings of the women prisoners including acknowledging any significant history of trauma as well as the offering of social support services.
+The root causes of this issue are related to being isolated, being detained in locations away from loved ones, and bullying from other prisoners.
+To further address these needs, improvements must be made to assessment screenings of the women prisoners, which involves addressing the patient's history of trauma, as well as the offering of social support services.